📘 Lexicon Entry: Counter-Imperial

 Keywords

-empire, kingdom, power, domination, alternative community, non-violence, resistance, political theology, biblical politics
+empire, kingdom, power, domination, alternative community, non-violence, resistance, political theology, biblical politics, counter-imperial, imperial theology, Roman Empire, Kingdom of God, palace-manger contrast, shepherd-court contrast, Caesar-Christ contrast, subversive gospel, alternative kingdom, power inversion

 Citation Guide

-Geevarghese-Uffman, Craig.
-“Counter-Imperial.” *Political Theology Lexicon*. https://www.commonlifepolitics.com/p/lexicon.
-Accessed [date].
+Chicago: Geevarghese-Uffman, Craig.
+“Counter-Imperial.”
+Political Theology Lexicon.
+Accessed [date]. https://www.commonlifepolitics.com/p/lexicon.

 Orthodox Alternatives